South Korea WTO appeal succeeds in Japanese Fukushima food dispute

 Japan launched its trade complaint at the WTO in 2015, arguing that radioactive levels were safe and that a number of other nations, including the United States and Australia, had lifted or eased Fukushima-related restrictions.

-(Reporting by Tom Miles; Editing by Keith Weir and Hugh Lawson)
+(Reporting by Tom Miles; Additional reporting by Jane Chung in SEOUL and Yuka Obayashi in TOKYO; Editing by Keith Weir, Hugh Lawson and Tom Hogue)